MeanPaper/TCP-protocol/README.md

 # TCP-protocol
-An implementation of TCP using UDP
+An implementation of TCP-like protocol using UDP.